jooray/imap-readlater/README.md

 Setup
 -----

+1. Check prerequisities, we need activesupport, activerecord and sqlite3 (yes, I should learn to use bundler)
-1. Edit at least config/imap.yml.
+2. Edit at least config/imap.yml.
 It needs to see your incoming mail folder (archive, backup) and especially your sent folder.
-2. run this:
+3. run this:

 	touch db/development.sqlite.db ; rake db:migrate

-3. run imapfetchheaders.rb to learn, this can take a few hours
+4. run imapfetchheaders.rb to learn, this can take a few hours
-4. run "imapclassify.rb -d" after imapfetchheaders finished (otherwise it will learn and remember bad choices) and it will dump on stdout what it thinks about the e-mails in your inbox
+5. run "imapclassify.rb -d" after imapfetchheaders finished (otherwise it will learn and remember bad choices) and it will dump on stdout what it thinks about the e-mails in your inbox
-5. if you are confident about the results, you can omit the "-d" (dry run), it will move the messages
+6. if you are confident about the results, you can omit the "-d" (dry run), it will move the messages
-6. you can run imapfetchheaders.rb from cron with "-r" parameter (once in an hour) to learn from new sent and inbox messages. -r will process everything marked as "NEW" by the client and everything since yesterday.
+7. you can run imapfetchheaders.rb from cron with "-r" parameter (once in an hour) to learn from new sent and inbox messages. -r will process everything marked as "NEW" by the client and everything since yesterday.

 While I can not guarantee your e-mail safety, I ran it on my production e-mail boxes already.